seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Knocking*

 **FRIAR LAURENCE**
 Hark, how they knock!
-Who’s there?
+Who's there?
 Romeo, arise;
 Thou wilt be taken.
 Stay awhile!
 Stand up;

 *Knocking*

 Run to my study.
 By and by!
-God’s will,
+God's will,
 What simpleness is this!
 I come, I come!

 *Knocking*

-Who knocks so hard? whence come you? what’s your will?
+Who knocks so hard? whence come you? what's your will?

 **Nurse**
 *\[Within]*